How Much Does A Granny Flat Cost To Build?

 BE WARY OF VERY LOW PRICES

-Even if you are only comparing the pricing of custom-built granny flat builders, be wary of low prices.
+Even if you are only comparing prices from custom-built granny flat builders, be wary of low prices.
 While the lure of a lower initial price tag sounds appealing, some builders will lock you in before hitting you with unexpected costs throughout your building journey.
 As the saying goes, if an offer seems too good to be true, it probably is.

-Be wary of builders who vaguely draft proposals.
-It may appear as though all the necessary inclusions are covered; however, if you read the proposal and terms carefully, several essential items that should be included will be missing.
+Be wary of builders who draft proposals in vague terms.
+It may appear that all necessary inclusions are covered; however, if you read the proposal and terms carefully, several essential items will be missing.
 Some builders subsequently offer these inclusions as ‘free’ promotional offers with a short deadline to entice you to sign up with them quickly – don’t fall for it, as these costs will undoubtedly emerge further down the line, likely within your final building contract proposal.

 Take care and compare quotes carefully, as this practice is common within the industry.